 FloodWise Property Report is based on information from the Brisbane City Council and models potential flooding risk based on the latest computer modelling.

-Warning: After the council’s review in 2016 the Brisbane City Council has changed their criteria, so some properties that did not flood in 2011 or 2013 could now carry a ‘very high risk’ rating because of the potential insurance risks…
+Warning: After the council’s review in 2016 and the data from the 2022 flood, the Brisbane City Council changed their criteria, so some properties that did not flood in 2011 or 2013 could now carry a ‘very high risk’ rating because of the potential insurance risks…

 The flood levels shown in the FloodWise Property Report are based on the council’s predictive models and realistically can occur in any year.

-If your property hasn’t been flooding affected the report will not show some of these sections.
+If your property hasn’t been affected by flooding, the report will not show some of the below sections.

 Pretty self-explanatory, just want to make sure you’re looking at the right place!